 AB 2403 would prohibit the new construction of any rehab center within 300 feet of another, arguing that it would constitute “overconcentration.”
 SB 1283 would require sober living homes to be registered with government agencies.
 AB 2772 would require that anyone who enters recovery because they were required to by a court must do so in a facility licensed by the state.
 AB 2255 puts further burdens on sober living spaces to be registered with a variety of agencies and organizations.
 In short, all these bills can dramatically increase the power of a local community to shut down recovery facilities in residential neighborhoods.

 The recovery community is critical and afraid that these laws and regulations could be used to shut down existing facilities, at the very moment where drug use and deaths from overdosing is increasing to never-before-seen levels.
 A report on these laws from the recovery-centered news website The Fix suggests that these bills, proposed in the name of safety, are really a product of politicians from affluent communities such as Malibu and Bel Air, working to get rid of the recovery resources in their neighborhood.

-Harry Nelson, a lawyer working with healthcare providers argues these bills are “draconian,” and “will dial us back to pre-1988, when cities had a much freer hand to just shut out treatment.”
-Cassidy Collins, founder of the Los-Angeles based 1 Method Center, suggests that these laws could endanger as many as 95 percent of the recovery centers in the state.
+Harry Nelson, a lawyer working with healthcare providers argues these bills are “draconian,” and “will dial us back to pre-1988 when cities had a much freer hand to just shut out treatment.”
+Cassidy Collins, the founder of the Los-Angeles based 1 Method Center, suggests that these laws could endanger as many as 95 percent of the recovery centers in the state.
 This fact is particularly disconcerting in light of statistics from the 2014 National Survey on Drug Use and Health, a report by SAMHSA, that shows that as many as 90 percent of the people in need of addiction treatment do not receive it.